spheronFdn/sdk/packages/cli/README.md

 <h3>spheron init</h3>
 <p>Use <code>spheron init</code> to initialize a new Spheron project.
 This will create a new spheron.json file in your current path.
 This spheron.json file is a file describing your project.
 It will be used for <code> spheron publish </code> command.
 See more in spheron publish command section.</p>
 <pre><code>spheron init</code></pre>
-This will open up a promter that will prompt you to describe your project.
+This will open up a prompter that will prompt you to describe your project.
 If you want to directly call it without prompter you can use:

 <code>spheron init --protocol {protocol} [--project {project_name}] [--path {path}] [--framework {framework}]]</code>
 You can update this file manually afterwards to change default settings.